Deep Multi-View Spatiotemporal Virtual Graph Neural Network for Significant Citywide Ride-hailing Demand Prediction: Introduction

 With the development of unbanization, messy traffic management has been deteriorating the daily life, like serious traffic congestion.
 Therefore, we expect an intelligent transportation system (ITS) that can give precise demand predictions on travel by providing intelligent scheduling decisions.
 Urban ride-hailing demand prediction is a crucial part in ITS, which is a useful tool for data-driven traffic management.

 In spatiotemporal deep learning models, there are two most common types of spatial data representation, image-based modeling approach and graph-based one.
 The image-based approach is to grid urban areas evenly referring to latitude and longitude, where the statistical data in each grid can be regarded as the pixel value of the pixel-level image.
 In this way, the image-based spatial data can be recognized by CNN-based models \cite{xingjian2015convolutional,yao2018deep,yao2018modeling,zhang2017deep}.However, the biggest disadvantage of this means is the difficulty in controlling the gird granularity.
 High-granularity can more accurately capture the dynamics of fine-grained regions but triggers the problem of spatial data sparsity, which makes it difficult to learn and optimize parameters in CNN-based models.
 In contrast, low-granularity can reduce the sparsity of spatial distribution but could lead to mergence of many heterogeneous regions, eliminating practical significance in prediction.
-The graph-based approach was mainly utilized in the defined graph scenes, for instance, road networks and sensor networks, whose spatial dynamics can be grasped by GCN-based models \cite{zhao2018temporal,zheng2020gman,li2017diffusion,yu2017spatio}.
+The graph-based approach was mainly utilized in the defined graph scenes, for instance, road networks and sensor networks, whose spatial dynamics can be grasped by GCN-based models \cite{zhao2018temporal,zheng2020gman,li2017diffusion,yu2017spatio,zhang2020deep}.
 There are still some points needing mentioning: the lack of access to structured data, and low transfer rate by various scene-based structured information.
 Thus, we only use the ride-hailing GPS data without any external structured data in this paper.
-Also, we grid urban areas evenly according to latitude and longitude, discard the sparse signal regions with a certain threshold, and maintain the significant ones.
-This is because significant ones show their pattern of urban ride-hailing.
+Also, we grid urban areas evenly with finer granularity according to latitude and longitude, then discard the sparse signal regions with a certain threshold, and maintain the significant ones.
+This is because significant demand signals show the pattern of urban ride-hailing while the insignificant ones often represent abnormal signals in some special terrain(mountains, wilderness, lakes, etc.).
 To enhance the practical significance of prediction, we propose a spatiotemporal aggregation method where we turn a collection of retained neighbor regions with high ride-hailing pattern similarity into new virtual nodes.
-In addition, we adopt three different views-- distance, correlation and mobility graph-to model the virtual graph.
-This modeling method fully demonstrates the practicality by taking into account the geographical and semantic correlations of different regions, which dispels the consequence of large sparse regions in fine-grained prediction.
+In addition, we adopt three different views, distance, correlation and mobility graph, to model the virtual graph.